shadownrun/Renkin42SWT/src/main/resources/README.txt

-IF THIS FILE LOOKS WEIRD, TRY VIEWING IT IN NOTEPAD++
+IF THIS FILE LOOKS WEIRD, TRY VIEWING IT IN WORDPAD OR NOTEPAD++

 **********************
 *      READ ME!      *